marionegroponzi/devbook/src/aws.md

+# Random notes on AWS

-1. Send email via SES
+1. How to send an email using SES

     ```
     sudo pip install awscli